ifnesi/kafka-pyrallel-consumer/README.md

 2024-06-23 16:38:00.190 [INFO]: All parallel consumer threads stopped
 ```

 Running with five threads, without ordering and processing 50 messages.
-Each message will be posted to Postman ECHO.
+Each message will be posted to Postman echo.
 It took around 4 seconds:
 - First message: 16:42:11.800
 - Last message:  16:42:15.601